- A file is a place to store data: a possibly-empty sequence of bytes

 $ rmdir a/b/c a/b

-command will try to identify the type of a file:$ file /bin/bash
+file command will try to identify the type of a file:$ file /bin/bash

 /bin/bash: ELF 32-bit LSB executable, Intel 80386, version 1,